Ben-G/Website/content/post/26-Declarative-Superpower.md

 ## Declarative APIs in Swift

 In programming, being a fairly informal field in practice, most ideas can be expressed best using examples.
 Let's take a look at how we refactored syncing data from a server within the PlanGrid app.

+- Also mention signal to noise ratio (better than in imperative code)